chapel-lang/chapel/doc/rst/technotes/static.rst

 the locale.
 The purpose for this approach is to support the pre-computation of values "near" where the computation takes place.
 This way, each locale can reference its own copy of the pre-computed data, without the need for any communication.
-By changing the sharing kind to ``comutePerLocale``:
+By changing the sharing kind to ``computePerLocale``:

 .. code-block:: chapel